tatarize/potrace/README.md

 # Parallel Projects
 This project intentionally duplicates a considerable amount of the API of `pypotrace` such that this library can be used as a drop-in replacement.

-This library offers CLI potrace as an optional package, to permit performing potrace commands from the commandline.
+To permit performing potrace commands from the commandline, this library offers CLI potrace as an optional package.

 # License